drummondlab/drummondlab.github.io/team/_posts/2018-07-19-sammy-keyport.md

 image: /assets/images/team/sammy-keyport.png
 alum: false
 ---
 Sammy is a graduate student in the [Genetics, Genomics and Systems Biology][1] graduate program at the [University of Chicago][2].
-She joined the Drummond lab in July 2018.
+She joined the Drummond lab in July 2018, and successfully defended her Ph.D. dissertation in May 2023.

 Sammy recevied her B.S. in  Molecular Biology in 2016 from [Loyola University Chicago].
 Her undergraduate work explored [microbial community diversity] in wetlands inundated with invasive species.